 Weight: 40 to 60 pounds

-- Colors: Any shade of brindle (darker streaked or striped pattern on a lighter background), such as yellow, buckskin, tan, brown, chocolate, liver, orange, red, gray or blue.
+Coat and Color: Smooth, fine, glossy and short coat in any shade of brindle (darker streaked or striped pattern on a lighter background), such as yellow, buckskin, tan, brown, chocolate, liver, orange, red, gray, and blue.
 May also be solid black.
 May have a saddle pattern on the back or other markings.

 Characteristics of the Plott Hound

 In the mid-1700s, Johannes Plott immigrated from Germany to North Carolina and brought his five Hanover Hounds, an ancient breed descended from bloodhounds.
 Mr. Plott hunted bears in the mountains with his dogs, and his Hanover hounds bred with local dogs.
 These offspring came to be known as Plott’s hounds, and later, simply Plott hounds.

 Today, the breed is part of the American Kennel Club Hound Group, where it's known as the Plott.
 It’s also recognized by the United Kennel Club as the Plott hound, where it’s part of the Scenthound Group.
 The Plott hound is the official state dog of North Carolina.

 Plott Hound Care

 The Plott hound’s short, smooth coat requires minimal care.
 Weekly brushing with a soft bristle brush, rubber curry brush, or hound glove will remove loose hair, revealing a glossy shine.
 Plott hounds can sometimes develop a bit of an unpleasant odor, but occasional baths will keep them smelling sweet.
 Lift the pendulous ears regularly to look inside.
 Normal ears are free of wax and debris, and are not red, inflamed, or bad smelling.
 Ask your vet to show you how to properly clean your Plott hound's ears with a special cleanser that prevents excess wax buildup.
 Inspect the nails regularly and trim as needed.